GrossSBM/missSBM/cran-comments.md

-# missSBM 1.0.4 (2023-10-19)
+# missSBM 1.0.4 (2023-10-24)

-minor fix in package documentation due to evolution of roxygen2 7.0.0 <https://github.com/r-lib/roxygen2/issues/1491>, as asked by CRAN maintainer
+minor fix in package documentation due to evolution of roxygen2 7.0.0 <https://github.com/r-lib/roxygen2/issues/1491>, as asked by CRAN maintainer.

 ## Tested environments